Let go of misdirected destabilising urges,

 The First Noble Truth is easily applied to sexual relations.
 It’s about the deterioration and termination of relationship, being united with the unloved, separated from love, not getting what we want, and all the attachment to our (former) lover.
 Our needs cannot be met, and it seems they won’t be met in future with this once-special person.

 All these things are suffering or dukkha, intensified because the need is so strong.
 There is no good reason to judge them as wrong, sinful or shameful, as something to be suppressed, denied, or concealed.
 Nor are justifications and explanations required.
 Instead, we can just recognise the truth or sacca = satya of these experiences.
+These experiences are suffering, that is the plain truth.

 The second truth discusses one important cause of the suffering of these kinds of relationships.